 But first, what is self-care?
 And how do you do it?

-"The way I think about it is that it's this conscious decision to think, feel and behave in ways that promote physical, psychological and emotional well-being," psychotherapist and clinical social worker Lisa Ferentz told TODAY.
+"The way I think about it is that it's this conscious decision to think, feel and behave in ways that promote physical, psychological and emotional well-being," Lisa Ferentz, psychotherapist and founder of The Ferentz Institute, told TODAY.
 "It requires an inward focus.
 So in part, it's about a willingness to put yourself first."

 There are two parts to self-care: first, asking yourself how you're feeling, and then, acting on whatever needs you have at that moment.